Felix Dzerzhinsky: Early life

 His father, Edmund-Rufin Dzierżyński graduated from the Saint Petersburg Imperial University in 1863 and moved to Vilnius, where he worked as a home teacher for a professor of Saint Petersburg University named Januszewski and eventually married Januszewski's daughter Helena Ignatievna, who also was of Polish origin.
-In 1868, after a short period in Kherson gymnasium, he worked as a gymnasium teacher of physics and mathematics at the gymnasiums of Taganrog in the Don Host Province, Russia, particularly the Chekhov Gymnasium.
-In 1875, Edmund Dzierżyński retired due to health conditions and moved with his family to his estate near Ivyanets and Rakaŭ, Russian Empire.
+In 1868, after a short period in Kherson gymnasium, he worked as a gymnasium teacher of physics and mathematics at the schools of Taganrog in the Don Host Province, Russia, particularly the Chekhov Gymnasium.
+In 1875, Edmund Dzierżyński retired due to health conditions and moved with his family to his estate near Ivyanets and Rakaŭ.
 In 1882, Felix's father died from tuberculosis.

-As a youngster Dzerzhinsky became a polyglot, speaking: Polish, Russian, German and Latin.
+As a youngster Dzerzhinsky became a polyglot, speaking Polish, Russian, German and Latin.
 He attended the Vilnius Gymnasium from 1887 to 1895.
 One of the older students at this gymnasium was his future arch-enemy, Józef Piłsudski.
 Years later, as Marshal of Poland, Piłsudski recalled that Dzerzhinsky "distinguished himself as a student with delicacy and modesty.
 He was rather tall, thin and demure, making the impression of an ascetic with the face of an icon...
 Tormented or not, this is an issue history will clarify; in any case this person did not know how to lie."
-School documents show that Dzerzhinsky attended his first year in school twice, while his eighth year he was not able to finish.
+School documents show that Dzerzhinsky attended his first year in school twice, while he was not able to finish his eighth year.
 Dzerzhinsky received a school diploma which stated: "Dzerzhinsky Feliks, who is 18 years of age, of Catholic faith, along with a satisfactory attention and satisfactory diligence showed the following successes in sciences, namely: Divine law—"good"; Logic, Latin, Algebra, Geometry, Mathematical geography, Physics, History (of Russia), French—"satisfactory"; Russian and Greek—"unsatisfactory".

 Political affiliations and arrests

 Two months before he expected to graduate, the gymnasium expelled Dzerzhinsky for "revolutionary activity" and for posting signs with socialist slogans at the school.
 He had joined a Marxist group, the Union of Workers (Socjaldemokracja Królestwa Polskiego "SDKP"), in 1895.
-In late April 1896 he was one of 15 delegates at the first congress of the Lithuanian Social Democratic Party (LSDP).
-In 1897 he attended the second congress of the LSDP, where it rejected independence in favor of national autonomy.
-On 18 March 1897 he was sent to Kaunas to take advantage of the arrest of the Polish Socialist Party (PPS) branch.
+In late April 1896, he was one of 15 delegates at the first congress of the Lithuanian Social Democratic Party (LSDP).
+In 1897, he attended the second congress of the LSDP, where it rejected independence in favor of national autonomy.
+On 18 March 1897, he was sent to Kaunas to take advantage of the arrest of the Polish Socialist Party (PPS) branch.
 He worked in a book-binding factory and set up an illegal press.
 As an organizer of a shoemakers' strike, Dzerzhinsky was arrested for "criminal agitation among the Kaunas workers"; the police files from this time state: "Felix Dzerzhinsky, considering his views, convictions and personal character, will be very dangerous in the future, capable of any crime."
 Dzerzhinsky envisioned merging the LSDP with the Russian Social Democratic Labour Party (RSDLP) and took the same position as influential Social Democrat Rosa Luxemburg on what was referred to in contemporary writings as "The National Question," i.e., the right of nations to self determination.